CovenantCollege/ChoirMasterServer/sheet-JSON/README.md

   * Spreadsheet contents should be displayed in bash after upload

 #### Notice
-* Make sure to delete all files in `uploads` directory after use
 * Currently does not store values into db
 * Currently does not handle errors elegantly